github/browser-support/README.md

 # browser-support

-Polyfills for small new features, plus functions to determine browser feature support.
+This library allows websites to maintain compatibility with older browsers, which do not implement newer features.
+It does so using [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill) for small new features, plus functions to determine if a browser supports a set of features natively or with polyfills.

 ### How is this used on GitHub?

 We use all of these polyfills on GitHub.com.
-We also use the `isSupported()` function to determine if the browser is well supported, unsupported browsers do not send errors or statistics to our backend monitoring.
+We also use the `isSupported()` function to determine if the browser meets a minimum set of functionality which we expect, browser that return false from `isSupported()` do not send errors or statistics to our backend monitoring.

 ## Installation